-Alternatives like UDP are for debugging, or other very specific kinds of stuff that frankly aren't in the scope of this guide.
+Alternatives like UDP are for debugging or other particular kinds of stuff that aren't in this guide's scope.
 Refer to the documentation of whatever app or service you specifically want to open up a port for.

 To remove a port, just reverse the command with a single word change:

 As you might imagine, services are fairly standardized programs that run on your computer.

 firewalld is set up so that it can be used to provide access to common services running on the host easily.

 This is the preferred way to open up the ports for these common services, and a whole lot more:

 - FTP: For moving files back and forth (the old-fashioned way)